A dynamical approach to sampling and interpolation in unimodular groups: Introduction

-We term the groupoid $\deloid{\Lambda}$ simply the \emph{groupoid of $\Lambda$.} It is given by the restriction of the transformation groupoid $G \ltimes \phull{\Lambda}$ to a canonical transversal $\dhull{\Lambda}$, cf.\ \Cref{subsec:hull}.
-For point sets in $G= \R^d$, these groupoids as well as the closely related tiling groupoids have been studied extensively in operator algebras, noncommutative geometry and mathematical physics, see e.g.\ \cite{BoMe19,BoMe21,Be85,BeHeZa00,Ke95,Ke97,KePu00}.
-The idea that coherent frames over non-uniform point sets can be viewed as ``fibered'' over the unit space of a groupoid already appeared in Kreisel's work \cite{Kr15,Kr16}, which has given inspiration to the present paper.
+We term the groupoid $\deloid{\Lambda}$ simply the \emph{groupoid of $\Lambda$.} It is given by the restriction of the transformation groupoid $G \ltimes \phull{\Lambda}$ to a canonical transversal $\dhull{\Lambda}$.
+For point sets in $G= \R^d$, these groupoids as well as the closely related tiling groupoids have been studied many times in operator algebras, noncommutative geometry and mathematical physics, see e.g.\ \cite{BoMe19,BoMe21,Be85,BeHeZa00,Ke95,Ke97,KePu00}.
+The idea that coherent frames over non-uniform point sets can be viewed as ``fibered'' over the unit space of a groupoid already appeared in Kreisel's work \cite{Kr15,Kr16}, from which we have drawn inspiration.